redbeakstudio/quartermoonnights/data/2020/06-honeysuckle/README.md

 github: https://github.com/redbeakstudio/quartermoonnights
 ---
 # Quarter Moon Nights: June 2020
-This is a template for communicating a multi-sensory art club project for participatings in Quarter Moon Nights.

 ## Dates
 | Name             | Phase           |  Date         | Calendar System |